rizsotto/Bear/source/citnames/man/bear-citnames.1.md

 It's a JSON file, with the command execution history.
 (Plus some metadata, that is useful for debugging the application which was produced it.)
-This file can be produced by the `intercept` command, which records the process executions of a build.
+This file can be produced by the `bear intercept` command, which records the process executions of a build.

-Read more about the syntax of the file in the `intercept` man page.
+Read more about the syntax of the file in the `bear-intercept(1)` man page.

 # OUTPUT FILE

 Currently, the only output format is the JSON compilation database.
-Read more about the syntax of that in the `bear` man page.
+Read more about the syntax of that in the `bear(1)` man page.

 # CONFIG FILE